A Writing Biography, Part VI: Failures, Successes, Rhythms and Swerves, 1983-1994

 Property was also the first novel I wrote from scratch in word processing.
 By this time I was quite facile with the process.

-A Second Lackluster Publishing Attempt
+Another Lackluster Publishing Attempt

 Sortmind and Property sparked a new urge to publish; these jewels just had to find resonance in the outer world.
 Aided by computer, I embarked on a more professional and assembly-line approach to query letters and sample chapters.
 Before useful email and Internet, these were sent through the mail, so the process for each submission might take weeks and sometimes months.